-In our audits of the fiscal years 2015 and 2014 financial statements of the Troubled Asset Relief Program (TARP), which is implemented by the Office of Financial Stability (OFS),1 we found
+In our audits of the fiscal years 2016 and 2015 financial statements of the Troubled Asset Relief Program (TARP), which is implemented by the Office of Financial Stability (OFS),1 we found

-- the OFS financial statements for TARP as of and for the fiscal years ended September 30, 2015, and 2014, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - OFS maintained, in all material respects, effective internal control over financial reporting for TARP as of September 30, 2015; and - no reportable noncompliance for fiscal year 2015 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- the OFS financial statements for TARP as of and for the fiscal years ended September 30, 2016, and 2015, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - OFS maintained, in all material respects, effective internal control over financial reporting for TARP as of September 30, 2016; and - no reportable noncompliance for fiscal year 2016 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements and on internal control over financial reporting, which includes two emphasis of matters related to certain factors affecting the valuation of TARP equity investments and the TARP reporting entity, and required supplementary information (RSI)2 and other information3 included with the financial statements; (2) our report on compliance with laws, regulations, contracts, and grant agreements; and (3) agency comments.
-In addition to our responsibility to audit OFS's annual financial statements for TARP, we are also required under the Emergency Economic Stabilization Act of 2008 (EESA)4 to report at least every 60 days on the findings resulting from our oversight of the actions taken under TARP.5 This report responds to both of these requirements.
-We have issued numerous other reports on TARP in connection with this 60-day reporting responsibility, which can be found on GAO's website at http://www.gao.gov.
+The following sections discuss in more detail (1) our report on the financial statements and on internal control over financial reporting, which includes an emphasis of matter related to certain factors affecting the valuation of TARP equity investments, and required supplementary information (RSI)2 and other information3 included with the financial statements; (2) our report on compliance with laws, regulations, contracts, and grant agreements; and (3) agency comments.
+In addition to our responsibility to audit OFS's annual financial statements for TARP, the Emergency Economic Stabilization Act of 2008 (EESA)4 also includes a provision for GAO